History of Honduras (1982–present): The struggle for real democracy: the 1985 elections

 The unorthodox nature of the agreed-upon electoral procedures delayed adoption of the new regulations until late in November.
 By that time four PLH candidates, three PNH candidates and several other minor-party candidates had filed.
 The campaign appeared to pit two PLH candidates — Mejía and San Pedro Sula engineer José Azcona del Hoyo — against the PNH's Rafael Leonardo Callejas Romero, in a contest which saw the two PLH candidates criticize each other as much as (or more than) they did the opposition outside their own party.

 The final vote count, announced on December 23, produced the result that the makeshift electoral regulations had made all but inevitable — a president who garnered less than a majority of the total popular vote.
 The declared winner, Azcona, boasted less than 30% of the vote (compared with Callejas's 44%).
 But because the combined total of PLH candidates equaled 54%, Azcona claimed the presidential sash.
 Callejas lodged a short-lived protest, but it was probably less than a sincere effort to challenge the agreement brokered by the military.

 Azcona faced multiple national and regional problems as his inauguration took place on January 27, 1986.
-The new president's inaugural address noted the country's many social problems, promising "no magic formulas" to solve them.
+The new president's inaugural address noted the country's multiple social problems, promising "no magic formulas" to solve them.
 He also noted the growing national debt, and promised to adhere to foreign policies guided by the principle of non-intervention.
 Azcona's prospects for a successful presidency appeared dim — in part, because his party's bloc in the Congress was still splintered (unlike the more-united PNH deputies on the other side of the aisle).
 Beyond such parochial concerns the crisis in Central America still raged on, presenting a daunting prospect for any Honduran leader.